TinyMan/node-jeanne/README.md

 }
 ```

-After that you'll need to edit your config file (`data/config.json`).
+After that you need to edit your config file (`data/config.json`).
 You should only modify the server part and the default channel (extensions>info>movement>home)

 You can test that she runs and connects to your server by running `node index.js`

 ## Running at startup
 ### On debian-base linux:
-For that you'll need to install `forever`:
+For that you need to install `forever`:
 ```
 npm i -g forever
 ```

 Then simply edit the file `jeanne` and replace the paths with yours:
 ```bash
 ...
 pidFile="<jeanne path>/jeanne.pid"